-Brown grew up in Durham.
+Brown grew up in Durham NC.
 He graduated from the NCSU School of Design in 1983 and founded Sun Forest Systems, a custom design/build firm, in 1984.
 The company was unusually successful at both custom homes and large spec homes.
 Bill Waddell joined Brown as a partner in 1987 and stayed though 1995 when they closed it to focus on larger projects.

 Brown and Waddell published two issues of AB Builder, a glossy magazine of their design/build work.
+Issue: One / Two

-1987 - The Philip B. Brown Residence (a brother of Keith's), designed with Bill Waddell, 4126 Wallingford Place, Durham.
+1987 - The Philip B. Brown House (a brother of Keith's), 4126 Wallingford Place, Durham NC.
+Designed with Bill Waddell.
 Features a parking area that extends directly off the street and a bridge to the main entry of the house.
-Still owned by the Browns as of 2012.
+Sold in 2020 to Tyler W. Hamlin.
+Photos by Keith Brown.

 1995 - The Daniel Mark and M. Lee Cheney House, 55223 Broughton, Governor's Club, Chapel Hill NC.
+Photos by Keith Brown.